 The database informs authors about the forms of pre-print or post-print archiving permitted by the Publisher in the publishing and copyright granting agreements.

 Edizioni Ca’ Foscari’s profile can be consulted on this page: https://v2.sherpa.ac.uk/id/publisher/62419.

 Edizioni Ca’ Foscari is present in Sherpa Romeo as an editor of both journals and series.
 This means that the policies ascertained by Sherpa Romeo must be considered valid both for journal articles and for contributions in edited and monographic volumes.

 ECF publications are evaluated according to rigorous scientific quality criteria, in accordance with best practices shared by research communities and international open access publishers.
-The published articles have in fact obtained the favorable opinion of at least two expert evaluators of the subject, through a process of anonymous review (double-blind peer review) conducted under the responsibility of the Advisory Board of the journals.
+The published articles have in fact obtained the favorable opinion of at least two expert evaluators of the subject, through a process of anonymous review (double-blind peer review) conducted under the responsibility of the Scientific Directions of series and journals.

 The evaluation is carried out in accordance with and adherence to the scientific criteria indicated below, and to the editorial criteria of bibliographic completeness and formal consistency of Edizioni Ca’ Foscari.

 Every scientific text must undergo a double-blind peer review.
 Certain types of texts are excluded from this procedure, such as: introductions, prefaces, editorials, reviews and the like.
 Based on the choices made by the individual advisory boards, texts or entire volumes deriving from conferences or other contexts that have already passed an evaluation process can be excluded from the double-blind peer review.
 In the event of failure to perform a double blind peer review, due notice will be given within the publication.

 Revision policies for the different sections: